-For cases where the EOR considers the soil at the specific site location(s) to be of lesser strength than the above assumptions, the location-specific soil criteria must be added to the Design Data Tables in the Plans (See Example A).
-This may result in larger foundation designs at the locations identified.
-Additional system and contractor-responsible design requirements are included in Developmental Specification 540.
+In cases where the EOR considers the soil at the specific site location(s) to be of lesser strength, project specific designs will be required from the HTCB systems manufacturer or the Contractors Specialty Engineer.
+Additional system and contractor-responsible design requirements are included in Developmental Specifications Section 540.